 This club is a fun, family-friendly way to develop a closer connection with nature, build a community and a support system around sketching outdoors, introduce people to natural areas, inspire sharing of ideas and resources, and promote stewardship.
 This club will be a relaxed setting where participates will be encouraged to explore the natural world as they learn to make observations, ask questions and make connections.

 *Drawing is not required...if you or your child prefers to write and/or take photos that is also an option for keeping a nature journal.

-In Fall 2021 we will be offering an art in science 5 part series.
+In Fall 2021 we will be offering a seeing math in nature 5 part series.
 You can register for all of them or just a few.

 Leonardo da Vinci wrote, “To develop a complete mind, study the science of art.
 Study the art of science.
 Develop your senses—especially to see.
 Realize that everything connects to everything else.”

 $7 per family.
 If you register for the semester, which is 5 classes, I offer a discounted rate of $28 per family.

 -Colored Pencils, Watercolors, Crayons, Etc